asmaachreih1/bus_updated/README.md

-# 🚌 Van Tracker: Premium Live Training Logistics
+# 🚌 Bus Tracker: Premium Live Training Logistics

 A real-time, high-fidelity bus tracking solution designed for training groups in Lebanon (Beirut & South Lebanon).
 This project was born from a simple need: **coordinating student pickups safely and efficiently.**

-## 🌟 The "Why"
+## The "Why"
 Coordinating bus pickups for training sessions can be stressful.
 Students often wait outside for long periods without knowing exactly where the driver is.

 **Van Tracker** solves this by: